ghabs/experiment-fda-essay/_notes/a better way.md

 So where is this all going?
 Perhaps you think I’m going to suggest that we destroy the FDA entirely.
 I confess to liking that idea, at times.
 But I don’t think it’s necessary to go that far.

+**The key is to remove the FDA as a bottleneck**.
+Policy reform should be targeted at decreasing the singular, discretionary veto power of the FDA and increasing a diversity of approval paths for new drugs.

 ## Repeal the Kefauver Harris amendment

 The first suggestion I'll forward, is that we return to a period in time when the FDA worked.